 The Content Registration process for SharePoint Online and OneDrive for Business requires a level of familiarity with Microsoft PowerShell and the ability to install client libraries and PowerShell modules.
 Most likely, an Administrator or IT professional will be required for some or all of this process.

-Please feel free to contact our support team at firstname.lastname@example.org to ensure that you have the required level of technical support to successfully complete the process.
+Please, feel free to contact our support team at firstname.lastname@example.org to obtain the script and to ensure that you have the required level of technical support to successfully complete the process.